iigne/soundtrack-for-the-seasons/README.md

 # Soundtracks for the seasons 🌸🌞🍂❄️

-A small CLI tool that generates statistics about your Last.fm listening habits based on the seasons!
+A small Kotlin CLI tool that generates statistics about your Last.fm listening habits based on the seasons!
 Made for nostalgic data and music nerds who really feel the seasons.

 ## Usage instructions